 The CCS uses performance assurances on private and public lands to ensure the durability of credits generated throughout the life of the credit project.
 Performance assurances are implemented through contract terms and financial instruments.
-The durability of projects on public lands is safeguarded using land protection mechanisms (e.g. right-of-ways), financial instruments (e.g. contract performance bonds) and the Reserve Account.
+To the extent possible, ensure that the durability of projects on public lands is safeguarded using land protection mechanisms (e.g. right-of-ways), financial instruments (e.g. contract performance bonds) and the Reserve Account.